ghl3/SpontaneousSymmetry/pages/stats/frequentist-hypothesis-testing.markdown

 -->

-## Scenario 2: Which of these models better fits the data?
+## Determining which of multiple models best fits data

 The case when there are only two possible models describing a phenomenon, where only one of which is true, is known as a "Simple Hypothesis".
 Typically, these models are thought of asymmetrically: one model, known as the "Null Hypothesis" and here referred to as $H_0$, is thought of as the current understanding of the world and the other model, known as the "Alternate Hypothesis" and here referred to as $H_1$, is the challenger theory which, depending on the data, may unseat the null hypothesis.